MarkCondello/dev-notes/Silverstripe/index.md

   ];
 }
 ```
-The menu item manages the `ServiceType` dataObject.
+The menu item displays the `ServiceType` dataObjects stored in the database.

 **LandingPage.php (Page Model)**
 ```